Deadline for submission extended to 31st of January

 We do not have answers to these questions, but a conviction that “staying with the trouble” demands of us a daily effort not to be captured by the allure of cynicism, relativism, or perpetual rage, but instead to seek those things which can serve as antidotes to loss of hope.
 We need to become reenchanted with the world, for enchantment feds care, purpose, and hope.
 Enchantment begins in attending to the singular specificity of the things of this world—in slowing down, looking closely, tasting, immersing, communing.
 Join us in Menorca this June, meet the species of this international UNESCO Biosphere Reserve, feel the sea on your toes, walk together with friends old and new, savour the tastes so unique to this special place.
 Menorca is an island with a long and complex history, known for its beauty, for its strong commitment to environmental sustainability, for the art of Mediterranean cuisine, for the pleasure and beauty of simple ingredients of land and sea, combined with a deep culinary tradition that yields products found nowhere else in the world.
 Our venue, the Lazaretto of Maò, is an architectural heritage site, which was built over two hundred years ago to treat contagious diseases in the Mediterranean.
 It is a space that combines culture, history, health, and now also tourism, as it has been renovated to serve as a conference venue.

 CTS 9 will be an embodied conference.
 For the past two years, it has been impossible for most of us to meet across borders with the new and old friends of our academic community.
 Therefore, we aim to create a space to be together, not only to share our research, but to experience being and making sense with each other.
 Being-in-space matters for our thinking and our becoming.
 We want to pay homage to the with of breaking bread together.
 Eating- and cooking-with is an act of love which has in so many different ways been affected by the global pandemic.
 How much we have missed gathering together at the table with our loved ones!
+If you find yourself in a situation where unfortunately you cannot travel, then we have also created an opportunity for online participation and you can see all the information at the registration page.

 We invite any contribution that reflects and imagines with in dangerous times.
 There is a seat at the table for contributions ranging from the traditionally intellectual to the innovative, artistic, and experiential.
 We welcome any submissions in English, French, or Spanish that fit under the broad umbrella of critical tourism studies or one of our cognate critical fields—critical hospitality studies, critical events studies, critical leisure studies, critical sport studies.
 In Menorca, we want to recover the joy and appreciation of the art of cultivating and receiving food from the earth, and of sharing it with one another, so we therefore invite you to share with us not just your knowledge of tourism, but also your favourite recipes.
 Please, send us these together with your abstracts.
 If a recipe has a special history for you, please share this as well.